melezhik/outthentic/README.md

 # Long story

-Here is a step by step explanation of outhentic project layout.
-We explain here basic outhentic entities:
+Here is a step by step explanation of outthentic project layout.
+We explain here basic outthentic entities:

 - project
 - stories